lbain/lucybain/source/blog/2014/11-26-ways-to-create-objects.md

 ## What are a few different ways to create new objects?

 Well it turns out this topic has been covered quite a lot (unlike my last post about host vs. native objects).
-I don't really have anything to add to the conversation, so I'll just give you the two links that I found the most helpful on this topic.
+I don’t really have anything to add to the conversation, so I'll just give you the two links that I found the most helpful on this topic.

 __Resources__